machal/cssmine-content/font-face-tipy.md

 the <b>evil</b> Queen and <i>Jack</i>.</p>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-… the word „evil” will be rendered as bold at first sight, as well as the word
+… the word "evil" will be rendered as bold at first sight, as well as the word
-„Jack” will be rendered as italic thanks to the italic cut of the `WebFont`
+"Jack" will be rendered as italic thanks to the italic cut of the `WebFont`
 family.
 But don't be fooled - this is the case of faux italics and bold cuts
 that the browser tried to render from a normal cut of the font.

 If you need all three font cuts, i.e. normal, bold and italic, the only way to
-achieve this is to declare all three of them — and set a CSS declaration to tell
+achieve this is to declare all three of them - and set a CSS declaration to tell
 the browser which file is connected to a particular font variant.

 Take a look at a simplified example: